 What is Your Yes?

-to PRE-ORDER this new title for 15% off!
+to get this title for 15% off!

 Adventures in Risky Play: What is Your Yes? goes to the heart of risk-taking and children.
 As educators working with young children, we all have boundaries and feelings around what risky play is allowed.
 Rusty Keeler invites us to examine the cage of boundaries that we have created for ourselves and our children.
 He challenges us to rattle our cage and discover where the lines are movable.
 In our role as educators and caretakers, when we allow children to play and confront risk on their own terms, we see them develop, hold their locus of control and make choices on how to navigate the bumpy terrain of a situation.
 What better teaching tool for life is there?